Nana Astar Deviluke: In To Love Ru Darkness

 In the manga continuation of To Love Ru, titled To Love Ru Darkness, Nana becomes a Sainan High student at Momo's urging.
 There, Nana manages to make friends with a girl in her school class named Mea Kurosaki.
 Eventually, the friendship between them, which strengthens over time, becomes one of the main focuses of the manga's plot.
 Ultimately, Mea exposes her true identity as an alien assassin and living weapon to Nana, which leaves her confused and petrified by the revelation of her friend's true form.
 Nana is then left heartbroken and traumatized by Mea's statement that their friendship has never been real and that she wants to stop "playing" being friends with Nana.

 Depressed by the end of the friendship with Mea, Nana tells in a conversation with Rito that she still wants to help Mea and that despite her efforts, Nana feels that Mea never saw her as a friend and was just playing with her.
 Embraced by Rito, Nana is assured by him that she and Mea can still be reconciled.
 Feeling confident, Nana finds Mea and confronts her.
 Mea, fixed on her identity as a living weapon, tries to keep Nana away by attacking her.
 A fight ensues between the two ex-friends, with Mea explaining to Nana in detail why they cannot be together and Nana refuting her reasoning, stating that regardless of her identity, only the feelings matter in.
 Mea, beginning to understand Nana's words and feelings, ends the fight by accepting Nana's request to be friends again.
-Shortly thereafter, due to Rito's encouragement, Nana's romantic feelings for him grow to such an extent that, on a night when she is unable to sleep, Nana, remembering the warmth of Rito's embrace, decides to sneak into bed with him, only to find that Momo, as usual, is already there sleeping with Rito and Nana, mistaking the situation, starts beating him up.
+Shortly thereafter, due to Rito's encouragement, Nana's romantic feelings for him grow to such an extent that.
+On a night when she is unable to sleep, Nana remembers the warmth of Rito's embrace and decides to sneak into bed with him, only to find that Momo, as usual, is already there sleeping with Rito, and Nana, mistaking the situation, starts beating him up.